DJDanl/cpp-docs.pt-br/docs/standard-library/bitset-class.md

 ### <a name="parameters"></a>Parâmetros

-`_Pos` A posição localizando bits dentro do bitset.
+*POS* a posição que localiza o bit no bitset.

 ### <a name="remarks"></a>Comentários